wellloy1/solid-db/README.md

 # Update handlers

-StoreDB also provides a set of clear methods that work as createEffect (using createEffect internally).
+SolidDB also provides a set of clear methods that work as createEffect (using createEffect internally).
 Each method acts as an event handler, calling back the callback function you passed in when your data collection has been changed.

 `.onChange()` - triggers when any changes occur in the table;
 `.onInsert()` - triggers after insertions;